 Fencelines are easy to find at almost any park or yard and are especially fun at setting your photo’s tone.
 Try finding some leading fencelines at your local zoo or farm when you’re out with the family!

 Another great place to find leading lines is along pathways.
 I love this example!
 Roads and walkways almost always make fantastic leading lines.
 When in doubt, find a road to practice with.
 You’ll see how the road leading into the distance takes your eyes right down that road.
-A curvy path like this one is especially fun!
-It not only guides your eye; it also creates dimension and draws you right into the image, connecting the subject to the background.
-It also makes me wonder what’s at the end of the path.
+A curvy path like this one is especially fun because not only does it guide your eye; it also creates dimension and draws you right into the image, connecting the subject to the background.
+A curvy path like this one makes me wonder what’s at the end.

 Both of the above photos were taken on the grounds of the Felt Mansion in Saugatuck, Michigan.